enormandeau/github_tutorial/files/06_conclusion.md

 # Conclusion

-This concludes our brief introduction of git and GitHub for scientists.
-You should now know the basics of how to setup and use both git and GitHub for small programming projects.
+This concludes our brief introduction of Git and GitHub for scientists.
+You should now know the basics of how to setup and use both Git and GitHub for small programming projects.

-You can now start using git and GitHub to create, structure, and share your projects, as well as collaborate on them.
+You can now start using Git and GitHub to create, structure, and share your projects, as well as collaborate on them.
 Git is very useful but there are ways in which you could mess-up a project.
-As you start using git, it is probably wise to also keep backups of your project folder in case you break something.
+As you start using Git, it is probably wise to also keep backups of your project folder in case you break something.
 Later, you won't need these backups anymore.

 This tutorial didn't cover more advanced material.
 Interested users should consult the Resources section below for more advanced information.
 If you get stuck, search the internet.
-Lots of people are using git and GitHub, so finding help shouldn't be a problem.
+Lots of people are using Git and GitHub, so finding help shouldn't be a problem.

 Have fun with your new toy!